Kadyr Yusupov

-Yusupov is a retired career diplomat from Uzbekistan, who served as his country's Chargé d'affaires in Austria, Slovakia and Hungary from 2006 until 2009.
+Yusupov was a career diplomat from Uzbekistan, who served as his country's Chargé d'affaires in Austria, Slovakia and Hungary from 2006 until 2009.
 He simultaneously held the post of the Permanent Representative of Uzbekistan to the Organization for Security and Co-operation in Europe, UN and other international organizations in Vienna.

 Early life

 Kadyr Yusupov was born in Olmazar, a village outside Tashkent, Uzbek SSR to a working-class family.
 In 1970 he began his studies at the Tashkent State Institute of Oriental Studies, graduating in 1976 with a degree in Arabic studies.
 From 1976 to 1982, he worked as interpreter at diplomatic missions in Libya and Iraq.

 Diplomatic career

 In 1982 Yusupov joined the diplomatic service of the then regional Ministry of Foreign Affairs in Tashkent.
 From 1987 until 1991 he worked as First Secretary at the embassy in Khartoum, Sudan.
 With the collapse of the Soviet Union in 1991 Yusupov returned to the now independent Uzbekistan.
 Later that year he won a place at the Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation in Moscow and graduated in 1993.

 In 1994 he was posted to Austria as Uzbekistan's Counsellor.
-From 1995-1999, he was appointed as the Head of Asia Department at the Uzbek Ministry of Foreign Affairs in Tashkent.
+From 1995 to 1999, he was appointed the Head of Asia Department at the Uzbek Ministry of Foreign Affairs in Tashkent.
 During his tenure he was part of an international team of experts negotiating for peaceful settlement in Afghanistan as part of the Six plus Two Group on Afghanistan, operating under the aegis of the UN.
-From 1999-2002, Yusupov worked as Counsellor and Deputy Head of Mission at the Embassy of Uzbekistan in London.
-From 2006-2009 he was Chargé d'affaires in Vienna.
+From 1999 to 2002, Yusupov worked as Counsellor and Deputy Head of Mission at the Embassy of Uzbekistan in London.
+From 2006 to 2009 he was Chargé d'affaires in Vienna.
 He left the Ministry of Foreign Affairs in 2009, and has since been working in the private sector advising foreign businesses on investments in Uzbekistan.